spaceC00kie/task-tracker/README.md

 # Task Tracker

-## What is this?
+## About

 This task tracker software was built in an effort to better my React skills.
-This program lets you create a list of tasks and reminders; it uses json-server on the backend to persist those tasks.
+The service lets you create a list of tasks and reminders; it uses json-server on the backend to persist those tasks.

 <img src="readme-assets/EarlyMeetingsForever.gif" width="40%">